SiliconSense

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

-Sister Rosetta Tharpe wasn't just a gospel singer; she was a seismic event, a guitar-wielding prophetess who practically invented rock and roll in plain sight.
+Sister Rosetta Tharpe was far more than a gospel singer; she was a seismic event, a guitar-wielding prophetess who practically invented rock and roll in plain sight.
 Her sound is an intoxicating, raw blend of spiritual fervor and undeniable secular swagger, where her powerful, triumphant vocals soared over a blistering, often distorted electric guitar.
 Imagine the unbridled passion of a church revival meeting colliding head-on with the gritty urgency of a juke joint, and you're getting close to the revolutionary force she unleashed.

 What makes Tharpe utterly essential is how she shattered genre boundaries and expectations long before such concepts were even properly defined.
 In the 1930s and 40s, a Black woman fronting a band with an electric guitar, playing with such visceral intensity, was not just rare but radical.
 Her pioneering work didn't just influence blues and R&B; it laid the direct groundwork for Chuck Berry, Elvis Presley, and countless others, proving that spiritual music could be electrifyingly cool and that a guitar could be a voice of liberation.
 Her records, often raw and immediate, capture a foundational energy that still resonates, begging Suno users to explore the roots of triumph and defiance in sound.